 Marie D'Elephant was immersed in the Christian religion as a child.
 She attended a Lutheran church growing up and eventually her family moved to a General Baptist Conference church.
 She took church very seriously as its message satisfied her need for black and white in the world.
 Correspondingly, her doubts about the supernatural also began early, at the age of 13.
 The Christian high school she attended required "religion class" every year and in her freshman year, the teacher pretended to be New Age on the first day in order to challenge the students' beliefs and their ability to defend them.
 Well, that backfired.
 That experience along with common sense sprung Marie on a journey of doubt.
-Her teen years were tumultuous as she attempted to respect and follow her doubts while her peers, family, and community all agreed that the doubts were baseless and that coming to the wrong conclusion was a matter of life and death.
+Her teen years were tumultuous as she attempted to respect and follow her doubts while her peers, family, and community all agreed that the doubts were baseless and that coming to the right conclusion was a matter of life and death.

 When she graduated from high school, she decided to double down on her faith and signed up to do a Discipleship Training School through Youth With a Mission in Mexico.
-If god truly will spit us from his mouth for being lukewarm, YWAM was burning hot.
 The religious culture was more dogmatic and toxic than anything Marie had experienced up to that point and it galvanized her faith.
 However, as a recurring theme, Marie's religious passion couldn't withstand her doubts.
 After being a missionary in Mexico for 2 years, she returned home and continued on her deconversion journey.
 By her mid-20s, she was no longer calling herself an Christian but was still dealing with the fallout of losing her faith and her entire worldview.
 Taking their place were major depression, an eating disorder, and panic/anxiety disorders.
 Marie has spent the subsequent years getting help for her religious trauma, hitting on topics such as autonomy, agency, assertiveness, and authenticity.
 Now, even at 36 years old, she deals with her religious trauma on a daily basis.